ak-asu/web-dev-skill/.github/steps/4-html-fundamentals.md

 # Chapter 4: HTML Fundamentals

 This chapter introduces HTML (HyperText Markup Language), the foundation of web development, tailored for beginners building a portfolio site with React and Vite.
-We’ll explore core HTML elements, semantic HTML for better structure, accessibility practices, SEO essentials, and how HTML integrates with React.
-By mastering these concepts, you’ll create structured, accessible, and search-friendly web pages.
+We'll explore core HTML elements, semantic HTML for better structure, accessibility practices, SEO essentials, and how HTML integrates with React.
+By mastering these concepts, you'll create structured, accessible, and search-friendly web pages.

+## Chapter Tasks

+To complete this chapter, you need to:

+1. **Complete the HTML Quiz**: Answer 5 questions correctly in the `quizzes/Chapter4.md` file
+2. **Create/Update Your index.html**: Build a properly structured HTML file with all required elements:
+   - Basic HTML structure (doctype, html, head, body)
+   - Required meta tags for SEO and social sharing
+   - Title tag for your portfolio
+   - Icon link for the browser tab favicon
+   - Redirect script for single-page applications
+   - Root div for React mounting
+   - Script to load your React application

 ## 1. Introduction to HTML